ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/using/rate-limits/index.md

    that header is not set in the request, then the entire label group is skipped.
-4. The IP address of the HTTP client could be the actual IP of the client talking directly to $productName$, or it could be the IP address from `X-Forwarded-For` if $productName$ is configured to trust the `X-Fowarded-For` header.
+4. The IP address of the HTTP client could be the actual IP of the client talking directly to Emissary, or it could be the IP address from `X-Forwarded-For` if Emissary is configured to trust the `X-Fowarded-For` header.
 5. `generic_key` allows you to apply a simple string label to requests flowing through that Mapping.